The Sole of the Dragon!

 It’s been six weeks, 10 rides (4 on my Cross and 6 on my MTB) and just over 100 miles – but now a small yet expensive problem has cropped up!

 As compared to…

 But first, let’s back up just a bit.
-I have been wearing the Shimano SH-M088 MTB Shoes ($99.99) since late 2011 and until this resent purchase only had to replace them once (with the newer L version) because I wore out the rubber sole.
-I wore these things every where all the time during my cycling adventures, from the time I left the house, drove to the trail head and even lunch after.
+I have been wearing the Shimano SH-M088 MTB Shoes ($99.99) since late 2011 and until this recent purchase only had to replace them once (with the newer L version) because I wore out the rubber sole.
+I wore these things everywhere all the time during my cycling adventures, from the time I left the house, drove to the trailhead and even lunch after.
 They typically never came off until the bike was hung back on the rack.
-These are time tested and awesome shoes, especially for the the price.
+These are time tested and awesome shoes, especially for the price.
 Add the fact that they run a little wide (great for me) has made them a very popular choice of many a mountain biker.

 When reviewing this shoe, there are two components that need to be considered:

 - The replaceable soles.